By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Yes, four beers can get you “drunk.”
 And it does not matter if they are life beers or not.
 The brand and the nature of the drink do not matter either.
 Let’s look at why.

 All the alcohol we drink is Ethanol from grains or berries.
 If you are drinking another type of alcohol, say wood alcohol you will probably be too blind to read this by now.
 You will also be dead very soon.
 If it is not Ethanol do not drink it.

 P.S. do not try to use other alcohols as a suicide method.
-You may just end up blind and needing someone else to change your dipper instead of dead.
+You may just end up blind and needing someone else to change your diaper instead of dead.
 If you are thinking of suicide, please call someone and get help, things can get better.
 Now back to the “4 beers getting you drunk” story.

 There is a thing called a “standard drink.”
-There is some variation in alcohol content of beverages so let’s keep this very generic.
+There is some variation in the alcohol content of beverages so let’s keep this very generic.

 A small beer (about 16 oz.)
 A small glass of wine (4-5 oz.) and a shot of “Hard Liquor” (about 1 to 1 ½ oz. of 86 proof liquor) all contain the same amount of alcohol.

 If you are drinking 40 oz. beers or 32 oz. tumblers of wine this is way more than one standard drink.
 Also, 151 or 191 proof liquor contain a whole lot more alcohol than that an 86 proof beverage.

 Lite beers have fewer calories but the same amount of alcohol.
 So drinking light beers will leave you begin a slim, trim drunk.